Pylons/pyramid/docs/narr/resourcelocation.rst

 Should I Use Traversal or URL Dispatch for Resource Location?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+When you use :app:`Pyramid`, you have a choice about how you'd like to
+resolve URLs to code: you can use either :term:`traversal` or :term:`URL
+dispatch`.
+The choice to use traversal vs. URL dispatch is largely
-Since :app:`Pyramid` provides support for both approaches, you can use either
+"religious".
+Since :app:`Pyramid` provides support for both approaches, you
-exclusively or combine them as you see fit.
+can use either exclusively or combine them as you see fit.

 :term:`URL dispatch` is very straightforward.
 When you limit your
 application to using URL dispatch, you know every URL that your application